fbpx

 Don’t worry, it’s not all up to you.
 When you register for an Australian Business Number (ABN) and GST, the Australian Taxation Office (ATO) will automatically inform you when a BAS is due to be lodged.

 A large part of BAS is directly related to the GST.
-When you complete a BAS lodgement you are reporting the Goods and Services Tax amount you’ve collected on your sales minus any that you’ve paid on your purchases, with the difference being your refund or what you owe to the ATO.
+When you complete a BAS lodgement, you are reporting the Goods and Services Tax amount you’ve collected on your sales minus any that you’ve paid on your purchases, with the difference being your refund or what you owe to the ATO.
+Businesses must also report other taxes, such as the Wine Equalisation Tax, if relevant to their operations.

 Now that you know what the BAS is all about, let’s take a closer look at how a small business is impacted by tax returns and how it can profit from them.
 This may surprise you, but small businesses oftentimes have more of an advantage when it comes to paying tax, as opposed to large corporations.